How to Rescan Plugins & Reset Blacklist in Studio One:

 3. Select the x64 folder and delete it.

-4. Now start Studio One again to have the plugins rescanned.
+4. Now restart Studio One again to have the plugins rescanned.

 Comments